chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 The following code will set up a new Minicli application and define a single command called `advice`.
 This will make a GET query to the advice slip API, check the return code, and print the resulting quote when the query is successful.

-Because our app will be built into an APK and later on embedded on a container image, we'll check for the right location of the vendor folder before requiring the `autoload.php` file.
+Because our app will be built into an apk and later on embedded on a container image, we'll check for the right location of the vendor folder before requiring the `autoload.php` file.
 This file must be included before the application is instantiated.
 The `MINICLI_HOME` environment variable can be used to customize the vendor location, which is by default set to `/usr/share/minicli`.

-Place the following content in your `minicli` file:
+Place the following code in your `minicli` file:

 ```php
 #!/usr/bin/env php